How to Hit a Hybrid Golf Club from Tee to Green

 What is the easiest hybrid to hit?

 The higher the loft, the easier it will be to hit.
-That is why when you learn how to hit a hybrid with your golf swing, longer shots become easy.

 Why do I keep topping my hybrid?